 More detail on these areas and a list of common barriers or concerns and possible responses can be found on p10-13 of Mileage management: a guide for fleet managers.

-The Fleet Health Check tool can generate a straightforward carbon footprint for your fleet.
-The accuracy of the footprint will depend on type of data you have available.
+The fleet health check tool can generate a straightforward carbon footprint for your fleet.
+The accuracy of the footprint will depend on the type of data you have available.

 For more information, including on methodologies and how to collect relevant data, see Carbon footprinting: a guide for fleet managers.

 This guide explains the principle benefits for managing mileage, helps you to understand how to gather the required data, and sets out the steps to start cutting costs and carbon emissions.Mileage management: a guide for fleet managers

 This guide provides managers with an overview of telematics technology and its applications, along with tips for effective implementation and overcoming barriers.How fleets can use technology to manage driver behaviour and vehicle efficiency

 This guide explains why understanding your fleet’s carbon emissions is important and how robust data management can help you to run a greener fleet.Carbon footprinting: a guide for fleet managers

 Maximise fuel economy and encourage efficient driving